MIDFIELDR/midfieldr/README.md

     observation is a unique program.
 Occupies 362 kb of memory.

 The [midfielddata](https://github.com/MIDFIELDR/midfielddata) package
-contains the four datasets that comprise a stratified sample of teh MIDFIELD database.
+contains the four datasets that comprise a stratified sample of the MIDFIELD database.

   - `midfieldstudents`.
-A tidy data frame with observations and demographic variables.
+A tidy data frame with 97,640 observations and 15 demographic variables.
 Each observation is a unique student.
-    Occupies Mb of memory.
+    Occupies 19 Mb of memory.

   - `midfieldcourses`.
-A tidy data frame with M observations and academic course variables.
+A tidy data frame with 3.5 M observations and 12 academic course variables.
 Each observation is one course in one term for one student.
-Occupies Mb of memory.
+Occupies 348 Mb of memory.

   - `midfieldterms`.
-A tidy data frame with observations and academic term variables.
+A tidy data frame with 729,014 observations and 13 academic term variables.
 Each observation is one term for one student.
-    Occupies Mb of memory.
+Occupies 82 Mb of memory.

   - `midfielddegrees`.
-A tidy data frame with observations and graduation variables.
+A tidy data frame with 97,640 observations and 5 graduation variables.
 Each observation is a unique student.
-Occupies Mb of memory.
+Occupies 10 Mb of memory.

 ## Usage